fbraem/mqweb/api/queue.md

 + JSON property names are case-sensitive
 + *QAttrs* is a JSON array with attributenames as element.
-+ Synonyms can't be used, you need to use the name of the attribute as described in the query parameters.
-You can't use *name*, it must be *QName* for example.
 + *CurrentQDepth* can't be used.
 You need to use an *IntegerFilterCommand* to do the same.
 + A filter is an object: *IntegerFilterCommand* can be used to filter on parameters which has integer values, while *StringFilterCommand* can be used to filter on parameters with string values.